ineesalmeida/DjangoProject/README.md

 # DjangoProject
-A Django Project to learn the framework.
+A Django project created while learning how to use the framework.

 This website has:
   - user authentication